3liz/formation-postgis/merge_geometries.md

 FROM (
         SELECT
         (St_Dump(St_Union(a.geom))).geom AS geom
-        FROM urbanisme.parcelle AS a
+        FROM z_formation.parcelle AS a
         WHERE TRUE
         AND ST_IsValid(a.geom)
 ) t
-INNER JOIN urbanisme.parcelle AS p
+INNER JOIN z_formation.parcelle AS p
         ON ST_Intersects(p.geom, t.geom)
 GROUP BY t.geom
 ;